Temptation is everywhere.

 Except in this case, those automatic, subconscious responses are leading us down a dangerous path, towards our self-destructive bad habits and addictions.

 In Rewire, the author gives eight points to consider in learning to control our impulses, and I have reworked those points into a free printable that you can hang up on your pantry door or wherever temptation usually strikes you.
-Just add it to your cart and complete the free checkout to download the PDF.

 8 Tips to Resist Cravings & Temptation